last-ent/last-ent.github.io/pages/about/index.md

 .. type: text
 -->

-I am a polyglot Software Engineer who loves to learn and experiment with different topics.
+I am an aspiring Software Architect who loves to learn and experiment with different topics.

 ## Domains
 I have worked in & built large scale systems for different domains: